Get a free kitchen remodel estimate and itemized, line-item quote

 A complete IKEA kitchen remodel, including professional installation of SEKTION cabinets plus all trade work (plumbing, electrical, countertops, backsplash, and flooring), typically runs $10,000–$35,000 in the Seattle area.
 IKEA cabinets alone average about $5,500, with installation around $2,500 for a typical 10-cabinet kitchen.
 The remaining cost covers countertop fabrication, plumbing, electrical, demolition, and finishing work.
 A good rule of thumb: budget 3–5 times the cost of the IKEA cabinets for the complete project.

-The national average kitchen remodel cost is approximately $25,000–$45,000 for a mid-range project.
+The national average kitchen remodel cost is approximately $25,000–$45,000 for a mid-range project, a range consistent with published data from industry aggregators like HomeAdvisor and Angi, and with the annual Remodeling Magazine Cost vs. Value Report.
 However, costs vary dramatically by region — a remodel that costs $35,000 in Dallas might cost $50,000 in Seattle or $55,000 in San Francisco.
 Our calculator adjusts estimates based on your zip code to give you locally relevant numbers.

-Kitchen remodels in the Seattle-Tacoma metro area cost approximately 20–25% more than the national average due to higher labor rates and material costs.
+Kitchen remodels in the Seattle-Tacoma metro area cost approximately 20–25% more than the national average due to higher labor rates and material costs (see U.S. Bureau of Labor Statistics regional wage data).
 A mid-range kitchen remodel in Seattle typically runs $30,000–$65,000, while a high-end renovation can exceed $120,000.
 IKEA kitchen remodels in the Seattle area range from $10,000–$35,000 with full professional installation.

 Cabinets typically account for 25–40% of a kitchen remodel budget, making them the single largest expense.
 For a $40,000 mid-range remodel, expect to spend $10,000–$16,000 on cabinets.
 IKEA's SEKTION cabinet system can reduce this to 15–20% of the total budget while maintaining quality comparable to semi-custom options.